Kitware/candela/CONTRIBUTING.md

 fails, you may want to manually view the testing image, the baseline, and the diff image side-by-side to verify what happened.

-### Running the test suite via Travis
+### Running the test suite via Circle

-The Candela repository is pre-configured to run tests on Travis on every push, and if you wish you can configure your own Travis account to run these tests.
-To do so, you will need to create a Travis account (which is relatively easy to do because it uses your GitHub credentials) and then activate continuous integration for your fork of Candela.

-Now, whenever you push a branch or create a pull request, GitHub will show you the results of these tests.
+The Candela repository is pre-configured to run tests on Circle on every push, including those coming from forked Candela repositories.
+That is, whenever you push a branch or create a pull request, GitHub will show you the results of these tests.

 ## Semantic Release and commit messages